 - Poor time management.
 Sometimes, we are the ones to blame for work overload.
 Poor time management and excessive multitasking are just a few examples of how we can burn ourselves out.

-Now that you’ve seen the causes, let’s examine the devastating effects of work overload.
+Now that you’ve seen the causes, let’s examine the devastating effects of overworked employees and staff members.
 But first, let’s explore some symptoms managers can look for to determine whether teams are being overworked.

 Symptoms of work overload